MCP servers

 moat listto verify the run is active - For remote servers, verify the URL is reachable from your network

-- For local servers, verify the
+- For sandbox-local servers, verify the

 commandpath exists inside the container

-Local server not starting
+Sandbox-local server not starting

 - Verify the server executable is installed inside the container.
 Use a